88-degrees/Book-of-Changes/appendix05s1.md

 Chapter  <a name="fr_286"></a>[I](#fn_286).

-1. Anciently, when the sages made the `I Ching`, in order to give mysterious assistance to the spiritual Intelligences, they produced (the rules for the use of) the divining plant.
+1. Anciently, when the sages made the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching), in order to give mysterious assistance to the spiritual Intelligences, they produced (the rules for the use of) the divining plant.

 2. The number 3 was assigned to heaven, 2 to earth, and from these came the (other) numbers.

 3. They contemplated the changes in the divided and undivided lines (by the process of manipulating the stalks), and formed the trigrams; from the movements that took place in the strong and weak lines, they produced (their teaching about) the separate lines.
 There ensued a harmonious conformity to the course (of duty) and to virtue, with a discrimination of what was right (in each particular case).
-They (thus) made an exhaustive discrimination of what was right, and effected the complete development of (every) nature, till they arrived (in the `I Ching`) at what was appointed for it (by Heaven).
+They (thus) made an exhaustive discrimination of what was right, and effected the complete development of (every) nature, till they arrived (in the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching)) at what was appointed for it (by Heaven).

 ###### p.
 423

 Chapter  <a name="fr_287"></a>[II](#fn_287).

-4. Anciently, when the sages made the `I Ching`, it was with the design that (its figures) should be in conformity with the principles underlying the natures (of men and things), and the ordinances (for them) appointed (by Heaven).
+4. Anciently, when the sages made the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching), it was with the design that (its figures) should be in conformity with the principles underlying the natures (of men and things), and the ordinances (for them) appointed (by Heaven).
 With this view they exhibited (in them) the way of heaven, calling (the lines) `yīn` and `yáng`; the way of earth, calling (them) the weak (or soft) and the strong (or hard); and the way of men, under the names of benevolence

 ###### p.
 424